 Australia’s National Greenhouse Accounts are made up of a series of comprehensive reports and databases that estimate, and account for, Australia’s greenhouse gas emissions.
 These publications fulfil Australia’s international and domestic inventory reporting requirements.
 The Quarterly Update of Australia’s National Greenhouse Gas Inventory reports on the latest estimates of Australia’s national greenhouse gas inventory.

-In the latest Quarterly Update, Australia's annual emissions for the year to March 2014 (excluding emissions from land use, land use change and forestry) are estimated to be 541.9 Mt CO2-e.
+Australia's annual emissions for the year to March 2015 (excluding emissions from land use, land use change and forestry) are estimated to be 533.9 Mt CO2-e.

 If you have difficulty accessing information in these documents, contact us.